prince-chrismc/Data-Communication/Assignments/Theory/Two.md

 1) E-mail requires both sender and receiver mail servers to communicate directly.
 Further, all communications must be made between these two servers using SMTP.

-   1) Is it possible to allow intermediate servers as part of this communications?
+   i) Is it possible to allow intermediate servers as part of this communications?
 If so, what are the main advantages of doing so?
 If no, why is that infeasible, or what are the disadvantages of utilizing it if it was feasible?